 Students improve their skill in grammar, spelling, vocabulary, punctuation, and the use of reference sources and electronic aids.
-Prerequisite: Score of 42+ on the COMPASS Writing placement test, concurrent enrollment in RD 90, or instructor approval.
+Prerequisite: Score of 42+ on the COMPASS Writing placement test, or instructor approval.
 WINTER

 OA 116 OFFICE PROCEDURES (4.00 Lecture Hrs./Wk.)